tranlong204/dsa-patterns/README.md

-# LeetCode Patterns Tracker
+# DSA Patterns Practice Tracker

-A beautiful, interactive website to track your LeetCode problem-solving progress with organized patterns, search, and filtering capabilities.
+A comprehensive tool for tracking your LeetCode problem-solving progress with organized patterns, search, filtering, and backend API integration.

 ## Features

 - ✅ **Progress Tracking**: Check off problems as you solve them
-- 🔍 **Search**: Find problems by title or number
+- 🔍 **Search & Filter**: Search problems by title, filter by Solved/Unsolved status
-- 🏷️ **Filtering**: Filter by difficulty (Easy/Medium/Hard) and topic
-- 💾 **Persistent Storage**: Your progress is saved locally using browser storage
-- 📊 **Progress Bar**: Visual indicator of your completion percentage
-- 🎨 **Beautiful UI**: Modern, responsive design with gradient colors
+- 🎯 **Difficulty Tracking**: Separate tracking for Easy (413), Medium (652), and Hard (367) problems
+- 📊 **Visual Calendar**: Activity heatmap with intensity levels based on problems solved per day
 - 🔗 **Direct Links**: Click on any problem to open it on LeetCode
+- 💾 **Hybrid Storage**: Supabase backend with localStorage fallback
+- 🚀 **FastAPI Backend**: RESTful API for CRUD operations
+- 🗄️ **Supabase Integration**: Persistent database storage

-## Usage
+## Quick Start

+### Frontend Only (Local Storage)
 1. Open `index.html` in your web browser
-2. Browse the problems organized by topics
-3. Check the boxes for problems you've solved
-4. Use the search bar to find specific problems
-5. Use the filters to narrow down by difficulty or topic
-6. Your progress is automatically saved locally
+2. Your progress is automatically saved locally

+### With Backend API (Supabase)
+1. Set up Supabase and run migrations (see `backend/README.md`)
+2. Configure environment variables in `backend/.env`
+3. Start the backend: `cd backend && uvicorn app.main:app --reload`
+4. Open `index.html` - it will automatically connect to the API
+5. Your progress is saved to Supabase database

 ## Topics Covered